codermaybe/codermaybe.github.io/src/BlockChain/Ethereum/Defi/Uniswap/V2/whitepaper/uniswapV2whitepaper.md

     make trading infeasible.

 [^12]: As of this writing, one of the highest-liquidity pairs on Uniswap v1 is the pair between ETH and WETH[7].

-# References

-<div id="ref-1">[1] Hayden Adams.
-2018. url: https://hackmd.io/@477aQ9OrQTCbVR3fq1Qzxg/HJ9jLsfTz?type=view.</div>
-<div id="ref-2">[2] Guillermo Angeris et al. An analysis of Uniswap markets.
-2019. arXiv: 1911.03380 [q-fin.TR].</div>
-<div id="ref-3">[3] samczsun.
-Taking undercollateralized loans for fun and for profit.
-Sept.
-2019. url: https://samczsun.com/taking-undercollateralized-loans-for-fun-and-for-profit/.</div>
-<div id="ref-4">[4] Fabian Vogelsteller and Vitalik Buterin.
-Nov.
-2015. url: https://eips.ethereum.org/EIPS/eip-20.</div>
-<div id="ref-5">[5] Jordi Baylina Jacques Dafflon and Thomas Shababi.
-EIP 777: ERC777 Token Standard.
-Nov.
-2017. url: https://eips.ethereum.org/EIPS/eip-777.</div>
-<div id="ref-6">[6] Radar.
-WTF is WETH? url: https://weth.io/.</div>
-<div id="ref-7">[7] Uniswap.info.
-Wrapped Ether (WETH). url: https://uniswap.info/token/0xc02aaa39b22.</div>
-<div id="ref-8">[8] Vitalik Buterin.
-EIP 1014: Skinny CREATE2.
-Apr.
-2018. url: https://eips.ethereum.org/EIPS/eip-1014.</div>

-# 4 Disclaimer

-This paper is for general information purposes only.
-It does not constitute investment advice or a recommendation or solicitation to buy or sell any investment and should not be used in the evaluation of the merits of making any investment decision.
-It should not be relied upon for accounting, legal or tax advice or investment recommendations.
-This paper reflects current opinions of the authors and is not made on behalf of Paradigm or its affiliates and does not necessarily reflect the opinions of Paradigm, its affiliates or individuals associated with Paradigm.
-The opinions reflected herein are subject to change without being updated.